Quantum advantage from negativity of a work quasiprobability distribution: Introduction

 \section{Introduction}

 Quantum batteries~\cite{Campaioli19,Bhattacharjee21,Campaioli24} are thought of as quantum systems capable of storing energy.
-This energy can be used to perform useful work, e.g., through a cyclic change of some parameters of the quantum system~\cite{Alicki13}.
-The maximum work extractable is called ergotropy~\cite{Allahverdyan04} and can be related to some quantum features of the initial state, e.g., quantum correlations~\cite{Francica17,Bernards19,Touil22,Cruz22,Francica22} and quantum coherence~\cite{Francica20,Cakmak20,Niu24}.
+This energy can be used to perform useful work, e.g., through a cyclic change in some parameters of the quantum system~\cite{Alicki13}.
+The maximum extractable work is called ergotropy~\cite{Allahverdyan04} and can be related to some quantum features of the initial state, e.g., quantum correlations~\cite{Francica17,Bernards19,Touil22,Cruz22,Francica22} and quantum coherence~\cite{Francica20,Cakmak20,Niu24}.
 This amount of work can also be extracted without generating entanglement during the process~\cite{Hovhannisyan13}.
 Furthermore, all operations that do not generate this useful work have recently been investigated~\cite{Francica25r}.
-Concerning the charging of the battery, when the battery is formed by $N$ cells (or copies) the duration time tends to zero as $N$ increases, and thus a quantum advantage is achieved~\cite{Binder15,Campaioli17,Gyhm22}.
-Among the several proposals for the realization of quantum batteries (by using many-body interactions in spin systems~\cite{Julia-Farre20}, with a cavity assisted charging~\cite{Ferraro18,Andolina19,Andolina18,Farina19,Zhang19,Andolina192,Crescente20}, in disordered chains~\cite{Rossini19} and fermionic Sachdev-Ye-Kitaev (SYK) interactions~\cite{Rossini20,Rosa20,Carrega21,Gyhm24}, to name a few), rescaled SYK interactions~\cite{Francica25}, where the (correlated) disorder is chosen in order to saturate the Bhatia-Davis bound~\cite{Bhatia00}, allow to achieve an optimal and extensive quantum advantage.
+Regarding battery charge, when the battery is formed by $N$ cells (or copies) the duration time tends to zero as $N$ increases, and thus a quantum advantage is achieved~\cite{Binder15,Campaioli17,Gyhm22}.
+There are several proposals for the realization of quantum batteries, e.g., by using many-body interactions in spin systems~\cite{Julia-Farre20}, with a cavity assisted charging~\cite{Ferraro18,Andolina19,Andolina18,Farina19,Zhang19,Andolina192,Crescente20}, in disordered chains~\cite{Rossini19} and fermionic Sachdev-Ye-Kitaev interactions~\cite{Rossini20,Rosa20,Carrega21,Gyhm24}, to name a few.
+In particular, rescaled Sachdev-Ye-Kitaev interactions~\cite{Francica25,Francica25E}, where the (correlated) disorder is chosen in order to asymptotically saturate the Bhatia-Davis bound~\cite{Bhatia00}, allow to achieve an optimal and extensive quantum advantage.